 Updated on May 20th, 2021 by Bob Ciura

 The demographics of the United States are undergoing a seismic shift as the Baby Boomers age.
 The Baby Boomers are a very large generational group, meaning the aging U.S. population is expected to result in higher demand for healthcare.

-Many investors have expressed concern about how this will effect the economy.
-While some areas of the economy may feel pressure from this trend, one sector is almost certain to grow as a result: healthcare spending, and healthcare Real Estate Investment Trusts.
+Many investors have expressed concern about how this will affect the economy.
+While some areas of the economy may feel pressure from this trend, one sector is almost certain to grow as a result: healthcare spending, and healthcare Real Estate Investment Trusts or REITs for short.

 LTC Properties (LTC) is poised to take advantage of this trend.
-As a premier owner-operator of healthcare properties, LTC is seeing the demand for its properties increase materially.
+As a premier owner-operator of healthcare properties, LTC is seeing the demand for its properties increase.